You don’t have to hop on a plane to have an adventure. Here’s how to take a much-needed vacation, even if it’s a “staycation.”

 One night of true relaxation might be just what you need, and a good meal that requires no preparation can feel like a vacation from the norm and transport you anywhere in the world if you’re willing to try new exotic foods!

 Do a quick search for your local, Black-owned restaurants (we recommend this site) so you can spend your stay-cation money meaningfully.
-Just remember to order directly from the source, as many third-party apps take a huge cut of the money that should be going directly to the workers.
+Just remember to order directly from the source, as many third-party apps take a massive cut of the money that should be going directly to the workers.

 #4 — Make Your Backyard an Oasis